MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-extensions-dynamicsgp-data-migration.md

 ---
 title: Migrate Data from Dynamics GP with the Data Migration Extension | Microsoft Docs
-description: Use the Dynamics GP Data Migration extension to migrate customers, vendors, inventory items, and accounts from Dynamics GP to Dynamics 365 for Financials.
+description: Use the Dynamics GP Data Migration extension to migrate customers, vendors, inventory items, and accounts from Dynamics GP to Dynamics 365 Business edition .
 documentationcenter:
 author: edupont04
 ms.service: dynamics365-financials